kodekitchen/rp2040_lily/README.md

 Using [circuitpython sparkfun pro micro rp2040](https://circuitpython.org/board/sparkfun_pro_micro_rp2040/) for circuitpython worked.

+Connect the controller to USB.

-Install it by downloading and drag and drop it to the controller showing up as a usb device (RPI-RP2) - if not hold the BOOT or BOOTSEL button while plugging the usb cable in and releasing it.
+Install it by downloading and drag and dropping it to the controller showing up as a usb device (RPI-RP2) - if not hold the BOOT or BOOTSEL button while plugging the usb cable in and releasing it.
 After copying the file the device will automatically vanish and reappear as CIRCUITPY (if not try several times, they might be a little stubborn at times).

 Then install KMK (drag and drop the kmk folder and boot.py onto the device).